Sign Up For Special Offers & Exclusive Content

 13. Prepare The Essentials

-If you're anything like me and wake up in the morning with a mouth as dry as the Sahara without so much as a clue what year it is, and limbs as floppy and useless as single ply toilet roll, then you'll need to keep some lip balm, a bottle (not a glass!) of water, and maybe an emergency pull cord next to your bed… okay, that one was a joke.
-Other supplies I've known people to keep at their bedside are essential oils, tissues, and a mini LED light for nighttime toilet trips (so you don’t have to switch lights on and interfere with melatonin - sleep hormone - production).
+Keep some lip balm, a bottle (not a glass!) of water, and maybe an emergency pull cord next to your bed… okay, that one was a joke.
+Other supplies our clients keep at their bedside are essential oils, tissues, and a mini LED light for nighttime toilet trips (so they don’t have to switch lights on and interfere with melatonin - sleep hormone - production).

 14. Take Care Of Your Personal Hygiene

 You spend a lot of time in bed (or you should, anyway), so take care of it.
-Flip and turn your mattress regularly, change your sheets every couple of weeks, wash before bed and wear fresh pyjamas.
+Flip and turn your mattress, change your sheets regularly, wash before bed and wear fresh pyjamas.
 Not only does this keep your sleeping space pleasant, but it also helps build a disciplined and purposeful mindset around sleep.
 Sleep time should be respected as an essential part of your life and an asset to your health.

 15. Take A Relaxed Approach